Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Introduction

-Here, we substantially extend our preliminary account \cite{RezaThesis2025} and demonstrate a \textit{physical} analog KAN architecture using reconfigurable nonlinear-processing units (RNPUs) as physical computing primitives.
-(During the finalization of this manuscript, we became aware of related independent work by Taglietti \textit{et al.}~\cite{Taglietti2026}, which also explores physical KAN implementations using reconfigurable nonlinear silicon devices.)
+Here, we substantially extend our preliminary account \cite{RezaThesis2025} and demonstrate a \textit{physical} analogue KAN architecture using reconfigurable nonlinear-processing units (RNPUs) as physical computing primitives.
 Specifically, we implement the defining operation of KANs by replacing fixed activation functions with learnable nonlinear functions on the network edges, realized \textit{in materia} by RNPUs.
-Figure \ref{fig:introduction}F shows the RNPU concept: a multi-terminal nanoscale doped-silicon device whose steady-state input-output response can be continuously tuned by applying control voltages to its electrodes.
+Figure \ref{fig:introduction}f shows the RNPU concept: a multi-terminal nanoscale doped-silicon device whose steady-state input-output response can be continuously tuned by applying control voltages to its electrodes.
 In our earlier work, we pioneered the use of RNPUs as physical function approximators and demonstrated that a single device can be trained to realize a variety of time-independent computational tasks, including classification and regression in static settings at low temperature \cite{Chen2020, Chen2021, RuizEuler2020,RuizEuler2021, Ven2023, Boon2025}.
 More recently, we extended the concept of RNPUs to time-dependent signal processing tasks at room temperature, where RNPUs implement nonlinear temporal transformations that enable efficient processing of dynamic input streams \cite{Reza2025}.
 Our prior results thus establish RNPUs as a versatile platform for programmable nonlinear computation.